liboyang0112/TRExFitter/README.rst

 NB: note the *blank* line between the objects!!)

 - The file should contain:
   * exactly one object of type "Fit"
   * at least one object of type "Sample"
   * at least one object of type "Region"
-     * any number of objects of type "Systematic" (even 0 should be ok) Each object should have unique <ObjectName>.
+  * any number of objects of type "Systematic" (even 0 should be ok)

+Note that, each object should have unique <ObjectName>.

 - Then, for each object type, here's a PARTIAL list of properties to be specified: